sru-dandu/ASTR5160/README.md

 Taken during Spring 2025.

-There is a .gitignore file that is set to ignore all png files
+There is a .gitignore file that is set to ignore all .png files, .txt files, .ply files, and pychache directories.